 The NEA Office of Research & Analysis is pleased to make available a set of resources to guide scholars and researchers in understanding and interpreting results from the 2012 Survey of Public Participation in the Arts (SPPA).
-The office is sharing these resources in conjunction with the survey's 2012 highlights report.
+The office is sharing these resources in conjunction with the survey's full summary report.
 The intent is to allow academic, government, nonprofit, and commercial researchers to perform early, independent analyses with the data, thus widening public discourse about the survey results and their implications.
-Click on the links to view each of the resources below is available through the NEA website:
+Click on the links to view each of the resources below, available through the NEA website:

-NEA Research report, How a Nation Engages with Art: Highlights from the 2012 Survey of Public Participation in the Arts (2013)
+- NEA Research Report, How a Nation Engages with Art: Highlights from the 2012 Survey of Public Participation in the Arts (SPPA).

-A data user's guide, with information on the survey design and the procedures for properly using the raw data file (e.g., choosing weights, performing multi-variable analyses from different modules, computing standard errors, and comparing results with those of prior surveys) as well as the source and accuracy statement.
+- A data user's guide, with information on the survey design and the procedures for properly using the raw data file (e.g., choosing weights, performing multi-variable analyses from different modules, computing standard errors, and comparing results with those of prior surveys) as well as the source and accuracy statement.

-- A new combined data file that aggregates data from SPPAs from 1982 through 2012.
-This data file can also be downloaded from our website in one of four data formats: SPSS, SAS, or STATA.
+- A new combined data file that aggregates data from SPPA surveys from 1982 through 2012 is now available.
+This data file can be downloaded from our web site in one of three data formats: SPSS, SAS, or STATA.
 The accompanying data dictionary for the SPSS, SAS, or STATA combined files is also available.

 For further information, please contact the NEA Office of Research & Analysis at (202) 682-5424 or firstname.lastname@example.org